NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 4.
 Results on (a) Civil Comments and (b) CelebA with different tuning data ratio.
 We report the negative DP (left) and negative EO (right) scores.
 We consider a fixed BASE model trained with training set, whose negative bias scores are presented as a black dashed line.
 Then we train other methods with different tuning data ratio to promote fairness of the BASE model.
 </div>